marcuswanner/phone-grocery-list/README.md

 Some behavior is not worth automating:
 - Real Bonjour resolution from Mac → phone over real WiFi.
 - Android battery-optimization exemption flow (system UI).
-- "Add to Home Screen" Chrome UX on a real device.

 ## Plan